Single malt whisky: Wales

+United States

+Single malt whisky in the United States is defined by the Alcohol and Tobacco Tax and Trade Bureau (TTB).
+Under TTB regulations, U.S. single malt whisky must be produced from 100% malted barley grown in the United States and distilled to no more than 160 proof (80% ABV) at a single distillery in the country.
+The spirit is matured in used, charred new, or uncharred new oak barrels with a capacity of no more than 700 liters, all within the United States.
+No neutral spirits may be used in its production, and the only permitted additive is E150 caramel coloring, which must be disclosed on the label.

+Denmark

+Danish single malt whisky is defined by the Danish Whisky Manifesto, which was established on 16 April 2025 by ten Danish distilleries.
+According to the manifesto, Danish single malt must be mashed and fermented in Denmark, produced from 100% malted barley grown in Denmark, and matured for at least three years in wooden casks in Denmark.
+A variety of distillation methods are permitted.
+No additional sweeteners or other additives are allowed.

 Production

 Barley, yeast, and water are the only ingredients required in the production of (barley-based) single malt whisky.
 All single malt goes through a similar batch production process.

 There are several types of single malts available from distilleries including single barrel single malts which are the product of a single batch that was stored for three or more years in a single oak barrel.
 These single-barrel variants afford the opportunity for the consumer to see the influence of different types of storage on the same whisky (e.g., first-use bourbon whiskey barrels, port pipes, etc.).
 The more common form of single malt is a marrying at the bottling time of various batches that are mixed or vatted to achieve consistent flavours from one bottling run to the next.

 Malting

 Malting floor at Highland Park Distillery.